Nweekley84/my-note-taker/README.md

 ## The Challenge:

-Create an application that uses Express.js on the back end by saving and retrieving note data from a JSON file.
-Once done, merge connect both the back end and front end of the application then deploy the entire application to Heroku.
+Your assignment is to modify starter code to create an application called Note Taker that can be used to write and save notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.

+The application’s front end has already been created.
+It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.

 ## User Story